simonmar/monad-par/DEVLOG.md

 bug... but now I can't reproduce it over 1600 runs so I may have just been mixing things up and that was before the latest change.

- * 100 reps * 16 machines, nested + wait-for-workers -- passed
+ * 100 reps * 16 machines, nested + wait-for-workers -- passed [spuriously!]

+Aha!!
+There it is... after doing that many reps I FINALLY hit the
+<<loop>> bug on two worker machines.

+Ok, I'm going to turn PARPUTS back on.
+I had turned "everything off".
+But Parputs off is really wrong, it could be introducing deadlock and that may be exactly the problem we are seeing, ok, here we go, running on all the 4-core MINE machines:

+ * 100 reps * 17 machines, nested + wait-for-workers + parputs (-N4) -- failed on 2 machines

+Darn, no such luck.

 [2012.10.06] {Strange GHC bug?}